-Ivory Coast profile - Timeline - BBC News
+Ivory Coast profile

 2014 April - UN Security Council lifts embargo on Ivory Coast's diamond trade.

-2016 March - Islamist militants attack the beach resort of Grand Bassam, near Abidjan, killing 18 people.
-The attack follows similar Islamist assaults on hotels in the capitals of Mali and Burkina Faso in recent months.
+2016 March - Al-Qaeda jihadists attack the beach resort of Grand Bassam, near Abidjan, killing 18 people.
+The attack follows similar assaults on hotels in the capitals of Mali and Burkina Faso in recent months.

 2017 January - President Ouattara sacks army, policy and gendarmes chiefs over two-day army mutiny in various cities, which ended when government paid bonuses and pledged to improve working conditions.